badgateway/ketting-wiki/React.md

-*Note: it's advisable to read [Getting Started](Getting-Started), first as this page builds upon all the established concepts there.*
+*Note: it's advisable to read [Getting Started](Getting-Started) first, as this page builds upon all the established concepts there.*

 If you use Ketting with [React][1], Ketting ships with a bunch of React bindings that make developing a lot easier.